-James Mills Scottish Factor Store (also known as the Old Tobacco Warehouse), which now serves as the town’s Visitor’s Center, is where planters exchanged tobacco for immediate cash and credit to purchase imported goods for sale.
+James Mills Scottish Factor Store, which now serves as the town’s Visitor’s Center, is where planters exchanged tobacco for immediate cash and credit to purchase imported goods for sale.
 Next door is the Gressitt House, where Urbanna’s Harbormaster once lived.
 Across the street is Little Sandwich, believed to have been the port town’s Customs House.

 Up the hill you’ll find Middlesex County’s original courthouse.
 It’s one of only 11 colonial courthouses still standing in Virginia today.
 The handsome Georgian mansion next door to the Post Office is Lansdowne, home of Arthur Lee, one of the storied Lees of Virginia.
 Along with Benjamin Franklin and Silas Deane, Lee represented the Continental Congress at France’s Court of Versailles.

 Colonial travelers spent the night at The Tavern on Prince George Street for five pounds of tobacco or six pence.
 Legend has it that Patrick Henry once addressed townspeople from its steps.
 The clapboard Wormeley-Lee-Montague Cottage is believed to be the oldest surviving house in Urbanna.